 Lake Weir is also a good choice to catch big panfish.
 The fish are typically in the maidencane or on the edge of it.
-Fishing with a worm on bottom near the edge of the maidencane is a good way to start.
-If this fails, try moving into the weeds with a cane pole and fishing with grass shrimp.
-FWC biologists have found huge numbers of big red-eared sunfish and bluegill in the vegetation along the lake edge.
-Try fishing over the attractors for big bass.
-The water at Lake Weir is up so many areas that were inaccessible last year are now ready to be fished.
-Although the water levels have increased, boaters should still use caution when launching at the public ramps.
+Fishing with a worm on bottom near the edge of the vegetation is a good way to start.
+If this fails, try moving into the weeds and fishing with grass shrimp.
+FWC biologists have found huge numbers of big Shellcrackers and Bluegill in the vegetation along the lake edge.
+In the hot summer months, many anglers prefer to fish at night.
+Try fishing over the attractors at night for Bass and Specks.
+The water at Lake Weir is high right now, so anglers should use caution navigating close to shore as there are submerged obstructions present that were previously beached.

 Fish graphics by Duane Raver, Jr.

 TrophyCatch is FWC's citizen-science program that rewards anglers for documenting and releasing trophy bass 8 pounds or larger.
 The following TrophyCatch bass have been submitted from Lake Weir:

 Trophy Club (10 - 12.9 pounds): 7